Jeroenbruinsma/security/Z_menu.md

     11. Add a endpoint to login!  🔑🔑 after lunch: 14:30
     11.5 Talk about next() // middleware
-    12. Talk about JWT
+    12. Talk about JWT  is stored or in a cookie, or in localstorage or in Reduxxx
     13. Talk about CORS
     14. Talk about git collaboration

+    🍦🍦🍦🍦🍦🍦🍦🍦